jokob-sk/NetAlertX/front/plugins/snmp_discovery/README.md

 ## Overview

-A plugin for importing devices from an SNMP enabled router or switch.
+A plugin for importing devices from an SNMP-enabled router or switch.
 Using SNMP offers an efficient way to discover IPv4 devices across one or more networks/subnets/vlans.

 ### Usage

 Specify the following settings in the Settings section of NetAlertX:

-- `SNMPDSC_routers` - A list of `snmpwalk` commands to execute against IP addresses of roputers/switches with SNMP turned on.
+- `SNMPDSC_routers` - A list of `snmpwalk` commands to execute against IP addresses of routers/switches with SNMP turned on.
 For example:

   - `snmpwalk -v 2c -c public -OXsq 192.168.1.1 .1.3.6.1.2.1.3.1.1.2`
   - `snmpwalk -v 2c -c public -Oxsq 192.168.1.1 .1.3.6.1.2.1.3.1.1.2` (note: lower case `x`)

+If unsure, please check [snmpwalk examples](https://www.comparitech.com/net-admin/snmpwalk-examples-windows-linux/).

 ### Setup Cisco IOS